alexandracaulea/Intermediate-Algorithm-Scripting/README.md

 #### Requirements

 Convert a string to spinal case.
-Spinal case is all-lowercase-words-joined-by-dashes.
+Spinal case is `all-lowercase-words-joined-by-dashes`.

 Examples: